osmandapp/docs/content/osmand/map/point-layers-on-map.md

 ## * Wikipedia (Android)

 OsmAnd has special Point of Interests indicated with 'W' logo and Wikipedia articles attacheted to it.
-These points could be displayed exactly as any other POI type via Search or {% data variables.android-values.configure_map %} → {% data variables.android-values.layer_poi %}, though there is a special way to Wikipedia articles by **available languages**.
+These points could be displayed exactly as any other POI type via Search or {% data variables.android-values.configure_map %} → {% data variables.android-values.layer_poi %}, though there is a special way to filter Wikipedia articles by **available languages**.

 ![Wikipedia on map](/assets/images/map/map-wikipedia-on-map.png) ![Wikipedia language - iOS](/assets/images/map/map-wikipedia-language-ios.png)